 So who were they, and where did they come from?
 The most favoured story at present goes like this.
 An ancestor of modern man, called Homo erectus, came out of Africa about a million years ago. and began to spread out, at first into the Middle East and southern Europe.
 Later much of the world was colonized.
 Most authorities think that the Neanderthals evolved from Homo erectus, either directly or via an intermediate species called "archaic Homo sapiens"; there is much disagreement about the details.
 People with some features of the Neanderthals appear on the scene about 180,000 years ago and fully developed Neanderthals are found from about 130,000 years ago; they finally disappear about 35,000 years ago.
 What happened to them?
 One view is that they evolved into us; we are the Neanderthals.
 Another is that new people, modern humans, arrived in a second wave from Africa and replaced the Neanderthals, perhaps by out-competing them, perhaps even by killing them, although there is no evidence for that.
 Stringer and Gamble favour the second theory, in part because of the genetic evidence based on mitochondrial DNA.

 It's interesting to speculate on how our view of ourselves would be different if there still existed more than one species of Homo.
-The world would be more interesting, but I have a nasty feeling that we would treat the Neanderthals in the way that we treated the Tasmanians.
+The world would be richer, but I have a nasty feeling that we would treat the Neanderthals in the way that we treated the Tasmanians—by hunting them to extinction.
 (In fact, perhaps this is exactly what happened.)
 Nevertheless, it seems a pity that they are no longer with us.
 But there it is; and all we can do now is read about them.
 Several books on the Neanderthals have appeared in the last few years; this is one of the best.
 I found that reading it produced in me a feeling of affection for these people, whether they were true ancestors or merely close cousins.
 I'd like to know more about them.